gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/wait_for.md

 # Breakdowns in Communication

-Sometimes, the Target program may not respond for various reasons, and it's crucial to handle such scenarios appropriately.
+Sometimes, the Target program may not respond for various reasons.
+It's crucial to handle such scenarios appropriately.

 ## wait_for()